mganthon/SimpleProblems/SimpleProblems/README.md

 Write a program that asks the user for a number n and prints the sum of the numbers 1 to n Done 2016-11-17

-Modify the previous program such that only multiples of three or five are considered in the sum, e.g. 3, 5, 6, 9, 10, 12, 15 for n=17
+Modify the previous program such that only multiples of three or five are considered in the sum, e.g. 3, 5, 6, 9, 10, 12, 15 for n=17 Done 2016-11-18

 Write a program that asks the user for a number n and gives him the possibility to choose between computing the sum and computing the product of 1,…,n.